shenef/Boktai-Speedrunning/src/zoktai/any.md

 Push the second block onto the weight switch to activate the lamp.
 Interact with the lamp to obtain the ![][icon_green_orb] Green Orb.

+Backtrack to the main room and kill two Ghouls to reach **Lvl 6.**
-Backtrack towards the room with the trapdoors and hint panel.
+Backtrack to the room with the trapdoors and hint panel.
 Place the ![][icon_red_orb] Red Orb before going to the top floor if you did not already place it.
 Place the ![][icon_green_orb] Green Orb (2nd option):
 ![](./assets/images/green_orb_room.webp)